-Determining prices – and overall pricing strategies – is one of the toughest challenges most businesses face.
+Determining prices—and overall pricing strategies—is one of the toughest challenges most businesses face.
 Should you be the low-price provider?
 Should you charge premium prices for premium products or services?
-What happens if competition enters – or leaves – your marketplace?
+What happens if competition enters or leaves your marketplace?

-Many business owners default to a common position: They determine what the competition charges and then try to either meet or beat those prices.
-Over the short term that approach can be successful, but since many customers make purchase decisions based on considerations other than price, low-cost providers sometimes struggle to attract customers who make decisions based on a comparison of price and value.
+Many business owner’s default to a common position: They determine what the competition charges and then try to either meet or beat those prices.
+Over the short term, that approach can be successful, but since many customers make purchase decisions based on considerations other than price, low-cost providers sometimes struggle to attract customers who make decisions based on a comparison of price and value.

 First Steps